'Data Rock (Take Me Somewhere Nice)' by Kailum Graves

 Kailum is an emerging artist who has exhibited internationally and nationally, including at the National Portrait Gallery, Canberra; participating in international exhibitions in London, Venice, Rio de Janeiro, and an international conference in Mexico City; undertaken a residency in Iceland; won the 2016 Clayton Utz Art Award; and has been acquired into the Toowoomba Regional Art Gallery’s permanent collection.

-The 2019 Australian Youth Water Polo Championships are on from 12-4 January at the Brisbane Aquatic Centre (Sleeman Sports Complex).
+The 2020 Australian Youth Water Polo Championships are on from 11 – 23 January at venues across Brisbane.

-6 pigment prints on Hahnemühle cotton rag, 61 x 20cm
+6 pigment prints on Hahnemühle cotton rag, 61 x 20cm.
+Courtesy of the artist.

 William Jolly Bridge, Brisbane City